Ross65536/job-scheduler/DESIGN.md

   The backend spawns a thread/goroutine to create the process using `exec` with the arguments as specified in the request body, and `wait`s on it's termination.
-  The stdout and stderr are overriden with pipes to be able to return them to the client.
+  The stdout and stderr are overridden with pipes to be able to return them to the client.
   When a job is created the job status is added to the DB with `RUNNING` status and the ID is returned to the client.
   When the job is finished normally (with exit 0 or otherwise) the DB is updated